Regulation

 Accountability and Documentation

 GDPR's accountability principle (Article 5(2)) requires that controllers can demonstrate compliance.
-Similarly, the AI Act requires comprehensive documentation — Annex IV technical documentation, quality management systems, audit trails, and conformity assessments.
-Both regulations expect organizations to maintain thorough records that demonstrate compliance upon request by authorities.
+The AI Act similarly requires comprehensive documentation: Annex IV technical documentation, quality management systems, audit trails, and conformity assessments.
+Both regulations expect organizations to maintain thorough records and produce them upon request by authorities.

 Where They Differ

 GDPR requires a legal basis for processing personal data (consent, contract, legitimate interest, etc.).
-The AI Act has no equivalent concept — it does not require a "legal basis" for deploying an AI system.
-Instead, it regulates the characteristics and governance of the system itself.
+The AI Act has no equivalent concept.
+It does not require a "legal basis" for deploying an AI system, but instead regulates the characteristics and governance of the system itself.

 Individual Rights

 GDPR grants individuals extensive rights: access, rectification, erasure, portability, restriction, and objection.
 The AI Act does not create equivalent individual rights.
-Instead, it protects individuals indirectly through system-level requirements (accuracy, robustness, human oversight) and through the FRIA requirement.
+It protects individuals indirectly through system-level requirements (accuracy, robustness, human oversight) and through the FRIA requirement.

 Enforcement Structure